milofultz/tod_sh/README.md

 ### Dependencies

 This uses [SoX](https://github.com/chirlu/sox) for the alarm, which can be installed using [Homebrew](https://formulae.brew.sh/formula/sox) on Mac.
-If you don't want that, you can uncomment the terminal `\a` alarm while loop, it's just not very audible nor effective for me.

 ## Usage